 Chief Cella was a businessman and the saloonkeeper of the Metropolitan Saloon on Houston Street.
-Cella elected to attend to his business between fires, finding the $125.00 a month salary insufficient for full time devotion to his duties as chief.
-The chiefs driver and buggy had orders to stand by at the station until an alarm was sounded, at which time Cella was to be picked up at the Metropolitan Saloon.
+Cella elected to attend to his business between fires, finding the $125 a month salary insufficient for fulltime devotion to his duties as chief.
+The chief’s driver and buggy had orders to stand by at the station until an alarm was sounded, at which time Cella was to be picked up at the Metropolitan Saloon.

 It is recorded that Cella was more of a colorful businessman than a chief.
 He forbade any of his firefighters from borrowing money from the local lending institutions.
 Instead, Cella provided financial assistance each payday at an interest rate of 10%.
 He would also cash firefighters’ paychecks provided they purchase a ten-cent beer.

 Most records of Chief Cella’s administration have been lost.
-It is known that his administration grew very little in the eight years he spent as chief, however, during his tenure; the new central fire station was constructed at Monroe and Throckmorton in January 1899.
-In addition, A. J. Chambers Hose Company #6 was created and filled by existing employees.
+It is known that his administration grew very little in the eight years he spent as chief, however, during his tenure the new central fire station was constructed at Monroe and Throckmorton in January 1899.
+In addition, A. J. Chambers Hose Company No. 6 was created and filled by existing employees.
 When Chief Cella retired in April of 1901, he retained the same number of personnel as the day he took command.

 Chief Jim Maddox: 1901-1905

-Maddox was the foreman of Protection Engine Company #1 during 18861887.
+Maddox was the foreman of Protection Engine Company No. 1 during 1886-1887.
 He held the title of Deputy Sheriff before his appointment as Fire Chief on April 8, 1901.
 On his first day in office, Chief Maddox appointed W. E. (Bill) Bideker as Assistant Chief.
 Bideker had also worked for Maddox as a Deputy with the Sheriffs Department.

 As a strict disciplinarian, Maddox began the practice of charging fines for breaches of conduct.
 He is also credited with the addition of a new chemical wagon to the department’s list of apparatus.
 Another first for the Fort Worth Fire Department was achieved with the introduction of white Fire Wagons.
 This came about from an event that took place every year.
-The “Pump Race” invited fire departments to represent their City, as the fastest pump crew.
-Station #5 was to represent Fort Worth in this 1904 contest.
+The “Pump Race” invited fire departments to represent their city, as the fastest pump crew.
+Station No. 5 was to represent Fort Worth in this 1904 contest.
 There was one stipulation, they were ordered to use a reserve fire apparatus.
 The reserve equipment was in poor condition, so a collection was taken from the firefighters to pay for the repairs.
-The men raised forty dollars, and paid E.E.
+The men raised $40, and paid E.E.
 Lennox Buggy Works to spiff up the old wagon.
 Lennox instructions were to make the apparatus the prettiest wagon at the contest.
 Mr. Lennox painted the wagon white and striped it with gold lettering.
-Station #5 won the contest and $250 prize money.
-The citizens praised the beauty of the white Fire Wagon and, from then on, the Fort Worth Fire Department painted all of their Fire Apparatus white.
+Station No. 5 won the contest and $250 prize money.
+Residents praised the beauty of the white Fire Wagon and, from then on, the Fort Worth Fire Department painted all of their Fire Apparatus’ white.